Fisher-Price is reminding its consumers of the recall done in 2019 over the Rock ‘n…

 Why Do Vehicle Recalls Occur?

-An auto recall is issued when there is a reason to believe there is a defect in a specific make and model of a vehicle.
-These defects can compromise the safety of the driver, passenger or other individuals on the road.
+An auto recall is issued when there is a reason to believe there is a defect in a specific make and vehicle model.
+These defects can compromise the safety of the driver, passenger, or other individuals on the road.
 There is often communication about the potential defect between the automaker and the National Highway Traffic Safety Administration (NHTSA) before the public receives a recall notification.
 During these talks, the NHTSA notifies auto manufacturers of complaints received.
-Typically, automakers will voluntarily make the decision to conduct a recall after discovering a defect.
+Typically, automakers will voluntarily decide to conduct a recall after discovering a defect.

 Auto recalls occur for various reasons.
 The following are just a few examples of real-world defects and recalls: